-If you’re more of a spectator than a participant, there are few better cities to come and watch competitions.
-And, if your favourite rock and pop star is visiting, there’s also no better place to catch them performing.
+If you’re more of a spectator than a participant, there are few better cities to come to watch.
+And, if your favourite rock and pop star is visiting, there’s few better places to catch them.

 How to get to Zagreb and get around the city